Diagonal-HQ/ts-enum-generator/readme.md

-# Laravel TypeScript Enum Generator
+# TypeScript Enum Generator for Laravel

 Generate **runtime-usable** TypeScript enums from PHP Laravel enums.
 Unlike traditional TypeScript enums which are only available at compile-time, this package generates TypeScript code that provides both type safety and runtime functionality.